Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 ### Updating row values

-Similar to accessing row values, you have to use data property's `SetValueAsync` method to update the value of that property in a specific `DataRow` by passing the row as an extra argument, as follows.
+Similar to accessing row values, you have to use the data property's `SetValueAsync` method to update the value of that property in a specific `DataRow` by passing the row as an extra argument, as follows.

 ```cs
 SalesOrderListObject salesOrderList = ServiceProvider.GetService<SalesOrderListObject>();